cfelton/test_jpeg/README.md

 Introduction
 ============
-This repository contains a verification environment to functionally verify and compare a couple different hardware JPEG encoders.
+This repository contains a verification environment to functionally verify and compare a various hardware JPEG encoders.
 The JPEG encoders used are the cores available at open-cores in addition to JPEG encoders being developed.